-The Temporary Contemporary initiative is a partnership project of Queensgate Market, Kirklees Council and the School of Art, Design and Architecture, University of Huddersfield.
+The Temporary Contemporary initiative is a partnership project of Queensgate Market, The Piazza, Kirklees Council and the School of Arts and Humanities, University of Huddersfield.

-Situated within Grade II listed Queensgate Market, Temporary Contemporary provides a platform for original and inspirational exhibitions, performances and research.
-Contributors to the first year of the programme included university lecturers, artists, local artisan producers, musicians, students and young people.
+Formerly situated within Grade II listed Queensgate Market, Temporary Contemporary now comprises meanwhile spaces within the units of The Piazza shopping centre.
+The project provides a platform for original and inspirational exhibitions, performances and research, and contributors to the first year of the programme included university lecturers, artists, local artisan producers, musicians, students and young people.

 Temporary Contemporary prompts conversations about place-based-making, public engagement and cultural and mixed ecologies.
 The ‘cultural ecologies’ concept, as outlined in the Arts and Humanities Research Council report The Ecology of Culture, includes everything around art and culture, including people, places, relationships, technology, food and drink.
 ‘Mixed ecologies’ extends this idea to interrogate how different artistic and non-artistic disciplines develop and negotiate with each other.

-Many of the exhibitions and displays in the first year of the Temporary Contemporary initiative have explored cultural and mixed ecologies directly.
-Temporary Contemporary supports the students and staff of the School of Art, Design and Architecture in their mission to articulate complex relationships, promote creativity, engage communities and solve problems.
+Many of the exhibitions, displays and festival programmes that have taken place under the banner of the Temporary Contemporary initiative have explored cultural and mixed ecologies directly.
+Temporary Contemporary supports the students and staff of the School of Arts and Humanities in their mission to articulate complex relationships, promote creativity, engage communities and solve problems.

 ...